nkirkes/nkirkes.github.io/content/posts/hindsight.md

 tags: [personal]
 ---

 Hindsight has been my most consistent teacher, and 2022 provided no shortage of opportunities to look backwards and learn (or remember) something.
 This past holiday season was particularly fruitful.
-To kick off my writing journey for the year, I wanted to start with some personal reminders.
-Most of my writing will be tech or business-focused.
-This first offering of the year may be more cathartic for me than anything.
-Still, someone may need a gentle nudge in the same direction, and I hope this helps.
+To kick off my writing journey for the year, I wanted to start with some personal anecdotes inspired by recent events.
+Most of my writing will be tech or business-focused, so this first offering of the year may be a little abnormal.
+Cathartic perhaps.
+I figure someone may need a gentle nudge in the same direction, and I hope this helps.

 **Remember the basics.**